Biografía

 Digital Political Impact

-• Co-founding a student-led movement that used social media to organize one of the largest demonstrations in American history
+- Co-founding a student-led movement that used social media to organize nationwide demonstrations for gun reform

-• Using the #NeverAgain hashtag to build rapid, nationwide momentum for gun reform advocacy
+- Using the #NeverAgain hashtag to raise the profile of gun reform advocacy on social media

 Organizing Approach

-• Youth-centered messaging that resonated across social media
+- Youth-centered messaging distributed across multiple social media platforms